kyclark/tiny_python_projects/book.md

 \newpage

-# Chapter 28: Pig Latin
+# Chapter 28: Piggy (Pig Latin)

-Write a Python program named `piggie.py` that takes one or more file names as positional arguments and converts all the words in them into "Pig Latin" (see rules below).
+Write a Python program named `piggy.py` that takes one or more file names as positional arguments and converts all the words in them into "Pig Latin" (see rules below).
 Write the output to a directory given with the flags `-o|--outdir` (default `out-yay`) using the same basename as the input file, e.g., `input/foo.txt` would be written to `out-yay/foo.txt`.

-if a file argument names a non-existent file, print a warning to STDERR and skip that file.
+If an argument names a non-existent file, print a warning to STDERR and skip that file.
 If the output directory does not exist, create it.

 To create "Pig Latin":

 1. If the word begins with consonants, e.g., "k" or "ch", move them to the end of the word and append "ay" so that "mouse" becomes "ouse-may" and "chair" becomes "air-chay."
 2. If the word begins with a vowel, simple append "-yay" to the end, so "apple" is "apple-yay."

+The program should print a usage if given no arguments or the `-h|--help` flag:

 ````
-$ ./piggie.py
+$ ./piggy.py
-usage: piggie.py [-h] [-o str] FILE [FILE ...]
+usage: piggy.py [-h] [-o str] FILE [FILE ...]
-piggie.py: error: the following arguments are required: FILE
+piggy.py: error: the following arguments are required: FILE
-$ ./piggie.py -h
+[cholla@~/work/python/playful_python/piggie]$ ./piggy.py -h
-usage: piggie.py [-h] [-o str] FILE [FILE ...]
+usage: piggy.py [-h] [-o str] FILE [FILE ...]

 Convert to Pig Latin